 In 2018 Director Rivett was elected to Council for the Village of Clinton and The Clinton & District Community Forest became part of her portfolio.
 Director Rivett brings years of administrative management to her position as a Director and although her knowledge of forestry is limited she continues to learn and is an active participant in all meetings/activities.

 Director Rivett believes the Community Forest plays an integral part in the community.
 Yes there is a financial gain to the village but the scope is much broader than that.
 Through selective harvesting of trees, the community forest ensures our forests are healthy and a healthy forest is a valuable asset to any community.
 A well a maintained forest is appealing not only to the eye, but community wise it also attracts tourists for biking, hiking, riding, walking which in turns will increase the demand for accommodates, eateries, shops, gas and groceries in the Village of Clinton.

-Director Alexander moved to Clinton with his wife, Sandra, in 2017 and is the newest addition to the Board of Directors, appointed in 2019.
+Director Alexander moved to Clinton with his wife, Sandra, in 2017 and was appointed to the Board in October of 2019.
 Director Alexander has always been involved in the forest industry, whether it being in logging or remanufacturing.
 Spending seven years in the logging industry, Director Alexander did everything from conventional and high-lead to horse logging.

 For over 20 years, Director Alexander worked in the wood remanufacturing industry focusing on finger jointing and laminating wood products.
 Director Alexander held positions from a Lumber Grader, Foreman to Plant Manager and helped in the development process of cold cure finger-jointed edge-glue structural lumber and has developed and built many specialized woodworking machinery.